Usama0197/Tableau_Project_Uber_Request/README.md

 ### Files

-Each folder contains the dataset(in xlsx or csv format), the dashboard, and the dashboard converted into pdf format.
+Each folder contains the dataset(in csv format), the dashboard, and the dashboard converted into pdf format.